Use Chocolatey w/Proxy Server

 The underlying connection was closed: Could not establish trust relationship for the SSL / TLS secure channel.

 It could also be that your trusted root certificates are missing or not up to date (Windows 2012 does not install root certificates by default).
-You will need to download and install the following certificates into your LocalMachine's Trusted Root Certification Authorities certificate store.
+You will need to download and install the following certificate into your LocalMachine’s Trusted Root Certification Authorities certificate store.

-To access packages.chocolatey.org:
+To access community.chocolatey.org and packages.chocolatey.org:

 System Proxy Settings